joshua-gould/aicspylibczi/README.md

 ## Installation

 The preferred installation method is with `pip install`.
-This will install the pylibczi python module and extension binaries ([hosted on PyPI](https://pypi.org/project/pylibczi/)):
+This will install the aicspylibczi python module and extension binaries ([hosted on PyPI](https://pypi.org/project/aicspylibczi/)):

 `
 pip install aicspylibczi